Robaina/Pynteny/README.md

 Here, we are interested in four genes which colocate according to the pattern above: genes A-C show consecutive locations in the positive strand, followed by three (untargeted) genes and followed by gene D, which is located in the negative strand.

-Pynteny can be run either as a command line tool or as a (locally-served) web application.
+Pynteny can be run either as a command line tool or as a Python module.
 To run pynteny in the command line, execute:

 ```bash
 conda activate pynteny